Marcellits/Game-RPS-Weekend-Project/README.md

-# Wyncode > Weekend Project > JS
-GAME - Rock, Paper and Scissors. :)
+# GAME - Rock, Paper and Scissors.

+##Description
+Game developed in vanilla Javascript, as a weekend project at Wyncode Academy.

+##Running the application:
+On terminal run node index.js